 My creativity comes in the form of writing (I may not be the best writer, but I’m pretty good) but also in abstract drawings (if you count my swirls).
 It also comes in the form of perspective.
 I’m constantly looking at situations in ways that most people can’t quite see.
 Yes, sometimes that means people think I’m weird, but quite often people are happily impressed with my ideas.

 (3) I have a great ability and desire to learn

-> Not to brag or anything, but I’m pretty darn clever.
+Not to brag or anything, but I’m pretty darn clever.
 I admit that some scientific and numeric equations are beyond my grasp, but I can generally understand most concepts with relative ease.
-Obviously some things are easier than others, but I am pretty good at understanding the basic principles of most things.
-This means that I am able to hold conversations about all sorts of things because I understand just enough to know what questions to ask–and asking those questions means I have learned even more stuff to use in future conversations.
+Obviously, some things are easier than others, but I am pretty good at understanding the basic principles of most things.
+This means that I can hold conversations about all sorts of things because I understand just enough to know what questions to ask–and asking those questions means I have learned even more stuff to use in future conversations.

-> (4) I am determined
+(4) I am determined

-> This determination made me enrol at university just before my 25th birthday and later helped me to gain my master’s degree at 38.
-And now, at 39 years old, my determination has led me to being accepted to not one but three PhD programmes—one of which I hope to begin in the next few weeks.
+This determination made me enrol at university just before my 25th birthday and later helped me to gain my master’s degree at 38.
+And now, at 39 years old, my determination has led me to be accepted to not one but three PhD programmes – one of which I hope to begin in the next few weeks.

-> But most of all, my determination means that I never give up.
+But most of all, my determination means that I never give up.
 Even when I want to.
 (Thanks to my forever hopeful nature, my determination is constantly being fed!)